 Captain Billy has been kind enough to bring the mobile William Augustus Bowles Pirate Museum for everyone to tour and will also have the Bowlegs Pirate Ship, the BlackHawk (alias parade float) for all to see.
 There will be hot dogs, popcorn, music, bounce house and face painting.
 They will also have a photographer to take your pirate photo and tattoos galore!

-The Festival grounds at the Landing will open at 3 pm on Friday, June 5, and Rossi will play from 3:30 to 5:30 pm, followed by the Kasba Dancers and a “Defense of the City” demonstration by Reed’s Raiders at 6:00 pm.
+The Festival grounds at the Landing will open at 3 pm on Friday, June 3, a “Defense of the City” demonstration by Reed’s Raiders will commence at 6:00 pm.
 Capt.
 Billy and his Krewe will dock at the Landing around 7 pm for his reconnaissance mission and a skirmish with the Mayor and Reed’s Raiders.
-That will be followed by great music from “Heritage”, who will entertain the crowd until the fireworks, sponsored by CenturyLink, starting at 9 pm.
+That will be followed by great music from “Shenanigans”, who will entertain the crowd until the fireworks, sponsored by CenturyLink, starting at 9 pm.

-Throughout the Festival, there will be entertainment on the main stage, sponsored by Apex Broadcasting, and there will be a large kids’ Pirate Play Zone sponsored by PMI.
-Kids’ bracelets, allowing unlimited access to all the children’s attractions, will be $10 on Thursday and $15 per day for Friday and Saturday.
+Throughout the Festival, there will be entertainment on the main stage, and there will be a large kids’ Pirate Play Zone sponsored by PMI.
+Kids’ bracelets, allowing unlimited access to all the children’s attractions, will be $15 per day or $20 for Friday and Saturday.
 Attractions will include the rock wall, Euro-Bungee, and Space Walk of Fort Walton and Crestview interactive attractions.